 - The ACA provided historic insurance gains in the United States, with 20 million more Americans insured.
-Additionally, consumers have better protections with coverage for preexisting conditions and young adults are able to stay on their parents' plans until age 26. - Even with the progress of the ACA, nearly 30 million people remain uninsured, in part due to instability in the insurance markets and the lack of Medicaid expansion by some states.
+Additionally, consumers have better protections with coverage for pre-existing conditions and young adults are now able to stay on their parents' plans until age 26. - Even with the progress of the ACA, nearly 30 million people remain uninsured, in part due to instability in the insurance markets and the lack of Medicaid expansion in 19 states.
 Additionally, some Americans have premiums and cost-sharing that they find to be too expensive.

-THE SOLUTION-A Medicaid public option
+THE SOLUTION-A state-based public option through Medicaid

 - Medicaid is an efficient federal/state partnership program that provides comprehensive coverage at relatively lower cost.
-It also gets high ratings from patients, has demonstrated effectiveness, and provides state-level flexibilities for innovation. - Allowing all Americans to buy into Medicaid would provide better options for individuals to get state-driven, high-quality health insurance at lower cost.
+It also gets high ratings from patients; has demonstrated effectiveness; and provides state-level flexibilities for innovation. - Allowing all Americans to buy into Medicaid would provide better options for individuals to get state-driven, high-quality health insurance at lower cost.